radeckwolanin/LangChain-Templates/README.md

 # LangChain-Templates
-Various LangChain Templates ready to be used
+Various LangChain Templates ready to be integratiated into LLM apps.